MY SCRIPTURE STUDIES

 We are not meant to be marked with a number, but to bear God’s name in His image.

 Back track for a minute because there’s a terrifying 200-million-man army mentioned in Revelation 9, that shows the cosmic scale of judgment.
-But there’s a crucial theological point: this is righteous judgment poured out.
+But there’s a crucial Torah point: this is righteous judgment poured out.
 The evidence is in the text, like Pharaoh during the Exodus, it confirms that judgment leads the rebellious to curse God, not turn to Him.
-What leads people to repentance is the goodness, kindness, and patience of God—not judgment.

-The judgment of the great city Babylon and the establishment of the true Kingdom go all the way back to the origin of human rebellion and the confusion of languages at the tower of Babylon.
+The judgment of the great city Babylon and the establishment of God's Kingdom go all the way back to the origin of human rebellion and the confusion of languages at the tower of Babylon.
 In Revelation, Babylon, the harlot represents the pinnacle of worldly systems—political, economic, and religious—in opposition to God.
 Her judgment is sudden, catastrophic, and complete, described as repayment and vengeance for her sins, echoing the language used against historical Babylon in Jeremiah 50 and 51.

 According to ourrescue.com: “A $172.6 billion industry thrives in the shadows of our global economy, profiting from human suffering (International Labour Organization [ILO], Global Estimates Report, 2023).
 Human trafficking generates profits that rival some of the world’s largest corporations, representing not just a moral crisis but a complex economic phenomenon that challenges our understanding of modern markets.
 This exploration reveals the disturbing economics of human trafficking and its far-reaching implications for global commerce and human rights.